 You pass by some of the most spectacular places in Colorado like Vail, Glenwood Springs, and Idaho Springs.
 Driving through the heart of the Rockies is a special experience, and I think every traveler should do it at least once.

 What is there to see see between Denver and Grand Junction?

-Many travelers drive from Denver to Grand Junction as part of their Colorado road.
-Some of the best stops between Denver and Grand Junction are Idaho Springs, Breckenridge, and Glenwood Springs.
+Many travelers drive to Grand Junction as part of their Colorado road.
+Some of the best stops are Idaho Springs, Breckenridge, and Glenwood Springs.

 The best part about taking this route is that you can enjoy some of the best places in Colorado without veering off course.
 Not only you can stretch your legs and grab a bit, but you can also enjoy the magnificent scenery along the way.

-- Lake Dillon – Located just off Interstate 70, Lake Dillon is popular for kayaking and paddle boarding.
+Located just off Interstate-70, Lake Dillon is popular for kayaking and paddle boarding.
 It’s a perfect stop if you want to get some exercise after a few hours on the road.

-- Palisade – Located just to the east of Grand Junction along Interstate 70, Palisade is the heart of Colorado’s wine country where you can tour several wineries and walk among the lush vineyards.
+Located to the east of Grand Junction along Interstate 70, Palisade is the heart of Colorado’s wine country where you can tour several wineries and walk among the lush vineyards.

-The ways outlined above are the best options for getting from Denver to Grand Junction.
+The ways outlined above are the best options for getting to Grand Junction.
 Of course, you can also hitchhike, but I’ve never done it, and due to safety concerns can’t recommend it.

-The fastest option for getting from Denver to Grand Junction is flying, and the most economical one is taking a bus.
-The best way to get from Denver to Grand Junction is with a rental car.
+The fastest option is flying, and the most economical one is taking a bus.
+But the best way to travel between the two cities is with a rental car.
 I have taken this drive numerous times and loved every second of it.
 I’m sure you will too!